miradelimanr/Burger-Jakarta/README.md

 Explanation about this project : I'll sort out on detail the burger partlor in Jakarta.
-I took about 76 samples from various food-rating websites like Qraved, Zomato, last but not least, our trusty Google Maps.
+I took about 76 samples from various food-rating websites like Qraved, Zomato, and last but not least, our trusty Google Maps.

 I put them all each on five different cities in Jakarta (Central, South, West, North, and East), thus divide them to these three sections : District, Price, and Facility